We are accepting applications for Fall 2023 admissions. The deadline to apply is January 15, 2023.

 After their Q exams, students typically dedicate one semester to the preparation of their Admission to Candidacy (“A”) Examination.
 The A exam can be taken anytime during a student’s third year in the program, but must be taken before a student’s seventh semester in the program.
 Prior to taking the “A” exam, the student must also demonstrate proficiency in a second foreign language that complements the student’s course of study.
 Proficiency can be demonstrated through coursework or by written examination.
 The A exam consists of a meeting with the student’s special committee, in which a polished paper and a prospectus of the dissertation are presented to the committee and discussed.

 Upon successful completion of the A exam, students dedicate their fourth and fifth years in the program to dissertation writing.
 At the end of this period, students take their Candidacy (“B”) Examination, also known as the dissertation defense.
 The “B” exam is the oral defense of the dissertation, and allows for a serious discussion of the student’s work with the members of the special committee, each of whom normally prepares a brief written judgment and critique of the dissertation in addition to asking oral questions and engaging the candidate in discussion of his or her work.

 Applying to Ph.D.
 Program & Support

-Admission to the program is competitive and based on an evaluation of the entire dossier of material submitted by the student, including a personal statement, three letters of recommendation, writing sample, transcripts, GRE and, if pertinent, TOEFL scores.
+Admission to the program is competitive and based on an evaluation of the entire dossier of material submitted by the student, including a personal statement, three letters of recommendation, writing sample, transcripts and, if pertinent, TOEFL scores.
+The GRE exam is not required.
 Particular attention is paid to the student’s self-presentation, so care should be taken in writing the personal statement and in choosing the essay sent as a writing sample.